Cedar policy validation against schema

 • Action applied to unsupported principal or resource – For example, saying a File can View a User.

-• Improper use of in or == – For example, stating principal in Folder::"folder-name" when a principal can’t be a File.
+• Improper use of in or == – For example, stating principal == Folder::"folder-name" when a principal can’t be a Folder and you meant to write in.

 • Unrecognized attributes – For example, principal.jobbLevel has a typo and should be jobLevel.

-• Unsafe access to optional attributes – For example, principal.numberOfLaptops where numberOfLaptops is an optional attribute declared with "required": false.
-Such tests should be guarded by including a has check as the left side of the shortcut && expression.
+• Unsafe access to optional attributes – For example, principal.numberOfLaptops where numberOfLaptops is an optional attribute declared with required : false.
+Such tests should be guarded by including a has check as the left side of the shortcircuiting && expression.
 For example, as in principal has numberOfLaptops && principal.numberOfLaptops > 1.

 • Cases that always evaluate to false, and thus never apply – For example, when { principal has manager && principal.manager == User::"Ethel" } always evaluates to false when the type of principal will never have the manager attribute, as made clear in the schema, so the policy can never apply.
 Similarly, principal is ExampleCo::Personnel::Admin always evaluates to false when the principal is always a User, and not an Admin.